webdb81/frontend-project-44/README.md

 ## Brain Games

-Collection of games for leveling of brain abilities.
+Collection of games for leveling-up of brain abilities.

 ## Games demonstration